fennec-lang/fennec/docs/design.md

 - each enum variant must be a separate type (for flow-dependent typing and more)
 - for pattern matching, swift-like syntax to refer to variants must be implemented
+- fields must have rich metadata that specifies the relationship (part/helper/link/...)
+  - we should be able to almost always derive `Eq`, `Debug` etc. consistent with the intended meaning
+    - e.g. omit all caches, links
+    - we should be able to show meaningful diff as well by default
+  - we should be able to derive complex data generation as well?
+    - type-based generation is a bad idea, but maybe if we have a rich "alias"/"layer" feature, we can create new lightweight interoperable views with desired semantics?

 ## Random ideas